 Preparing for your lesson

 If you intend to buy, get a pair of skates that are comfortable for you.
 That is the single most important factor.
 Get protective gear.
-I require that my students wear a helmet, wrist guards, elbow and knee pads.
+I urge a helmet, wrist guards, elbow and knee pads.
 If you rent skates, make sure you get all the gear as well.

 If you own skates, wear them.
 Wear them at home as much as possible.
 If you are not comfortable doing this before the first lesson, do it after.
 It's less important that you roll around the house than it is that you build confidence standing and walking in them.